-keccak256 (bytes memory) returns (bytes32): compute the Keccak-256 hash of the input sha256 (bytes memory) returns (bytes32): compute the SHA-256 hash of the input ripemd160 (bytes memory) returns (bytes20): compute RIPEMD-160 hash of the input ecrecover (bytes32 hash, uint8 v, bytes32 r, bytes32 s) returns (address): recover the address associated with the public key from elliptic curve signature or return zero on error (example usage)
+keccak256 (bytes memory) returns (bytes32): compute the Keccak-256 hash of the input sha256 (bytes memory) returns (bytes32): compute the SHA-256 hash of the input ripemd160 (bytes memory) returns (bytes20): compute RIPEMD-160 hash of the input ecrecover (bytes32 hash, uint8 v, bytes32 r, bytes32 s) returns (address): recover the address associated with the public key from elliptic curve signature or return zero on error.
+The function parameters correspond to ECDSA values of the signature:

-Note: Function ecrecover returns an address, and not an address payable.
+r =first 32 bytes of signature s =second 32 bytes of signature v =final 1 byte of signature ecrecover returns an address, and not an address payable.
 See address payable for conversion, in case you need to transfer funds to the recovered address.